Giants vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have won five of the 14 games they were the moneyline favorite this season (35.7%).
+- The Giants have won six of the 15 games they were the moneyline favorite this season (40%).

-- San Francisco has a 3-8 record (winning only 27.3% of its games) when it has played as moneyline favorites of -130 or shorter.
+- San Francisco has gone 5-8 when playing as moneyline favorites with odds of -120 or shorter (38.5% winning percentage).

-- The Giants have a 56.5% chance to win this game based on the moneyline's implied probability.
+- The Giants have an implied moneyline win probability of 54.5% in this contest.

-- San Francisco has had an over/under set by oddsmakers 36 times, and have combined with opponents to go over the total in 17 of those games (17-16-3).
+- In the 37 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 17 times (17-17-3).

-- The Giants have not had a run line set for a game this season.
+- The Giants have not had a spread set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.